25

 Senior Advisor, Ocean Conservancy

-Climate change is opening more of the central Arctic Ocean to shipping, fishing, mining, and military operations.
+The retreat of sea ice is opening more of the Central Arctic Ocean to shipping, fishing, mining, and military operations.
 Arctic nations have claimed much of the seabed underlying this body of water as part of their—often overlapping—extended continental shelves, creating the potential for confrontation.
 And new players like China, which calls itself a “near-Arctic nation,” are actively exploring the region and seeking opportunities for resource exploration.

 Related Events